-Types 1 to 3 Hemochromatosis are inherited in a recessive pattern, which means both copies of the gene in each cell have mutations.
+Types 1, 2, and 3 Hemochromatosis are inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have mutations.
 Most often, the parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene but do not show signs and symptoms of the condition.

-Type 4 Hemochromatosis is distinguished by its dominant inheritance pattern.
+Type 4 hemochromatosis is distinguished by its autosomal dominant inheritance pattern.
 With this type of inheritance, one copy of the altered gene in each cell is sufficient to cause the disorder.
 In most cases, an affected person has one parent with the condition.